 Marguerite "Maggie" McNamara was an American stage, film, and television actress and model.
 McNamara began her career as a teenage fashion model.
 She made her Broadway stage debut in 1951 replacing Barbara Bel Geddes in F. Hugh Herbert's hit play The Moon Is Blue.
 She later reprised the role in the controversial 1953 film version directed by Otto Preminger.
 She earned an Academy Award nomination for Best Actress for her role in the film.
 By the mid-1950s, McNamara's career began to decline.
 She appeared in two films after The Moon Is Blue and made her final film in 1963.
 After five guest-starring roles in television series in early 1960s, she retired from acting.
 For the remainder of her ...more on Wikipedia

-Birthplace: New York City, USA, New Yorksee more on Maggie McNamara
+Birthplace: New York City, New York, United States of Americasee more on Maggie McNamara

 Raymond "Ray" Sharkey, Jr. was an American stage, film and television actor.
 His most notable film role was that of Vincent Vacarri in the 1980 film The Idolmaker for which he won a Golden Globe Award for Best Actor in a Musical/Comedy.
 He is also known for his role as Sonny Steelgrave in the television series Wiseguy. ...more on Wikipedia

-Birthplace: New York City, New York, USAsee more on Ray Sharkey
+Birthplace: New York City, USA, New Yorksee more on Ray Sharkey